Tomekz112/Kuleczka-the-game-/README.md

 How to build?
 =============
 1. Open file how_to_build.mp4 for tutorial
-2. After you will build file should appear named by first file u choosed to build ex. ```go build physics.go kuleczka.go``` - file named physics will appear
+2. After you will build, file should appear named by first file u choosed to build ex. ```go build physics.go kuleczka.go``` - file named physics will appear

 Controls
 ===============